Sinners

 Spoiling Trailer Hatred and Reconciliation

-This movie was on my shortlist to watch in theater after I saw the first trailer.
+This movie was on my 2025 shortlist (1) to watch in theater after I saw the first trailer.
 But after seeing the expanded trailer during Mickey 17, which reveals that it is a vampire film, and which characters are turned, I threw up my hands and said, “well I’m not seeing that movie in theaters.
 I’ll wait for streaming.”
 But alas, the great reviews over opening weekend got me intrigued again, and so I went for it.
-Now watching the film, I see why they gave away the vampire twist.
-The vampire reveal comes relatively early, and it becomes pretty obvious the path they’re going down.
-They don’t really beat around the bush.
+Now after watching the film, I see why they gave away the vampire twist.
+This reveal comes relatively early, and it becomes pretty obvious the path they’re going down (barring a slight bait and switch where it was seemingly going to be racist vampires).
 I would still recommend not giving this away, as the longer you dread the white supremacist / Klan members as the antagonist, the more enjoyable the twist to vampires would be.
 Warner Bros. you made a mistake, and you got away with it.
 Please don’t do it again.

-Sinners is filled with excellent music, fantastic acting, an entrancing atmosphere and vibes, and beautiful long tracking single shots (filled with great choreography that keeps you glued to the screen).
+Sinners is filled with excellent music, fantastic acting, an entrancing atmosphere, and beautiful long tracking single shots (filled with great choreography that keeps you glued to the screen (I’m a big fan of long single shots)).
 It’s really a mix of three films, a standard southern racism period drama, a classic vampire horror, and an alternative fantasy political commentary.
 Of the three, the latter is the one that still sticks with me, but it’s in combination that Ryan Coogler, the director, really brought something fresh to the classic genres.

 Biggest Mistake